rakuy0/stormgls/README.rst

 - Maybe a configuration option to connect to a cortex to pull various commands, extended model elements, etc?
 - Maybe more robust symbol detection?
 That way if the file is invalid on start, we can still get something.
 - Combine this with vim-storm (and update for new keywords?)
-- Make plugin installation a bit smoother and auto-install python deps if missing
+- semantic highlighting for parameter names and whatnot

 Installation
 ------------